Siege of Suiyang: Background

-Beginning
+Timeline

 The united army of Zhang Xun and Xu Yuan, around 6,800 men, prepared to defend Suiyang with their lives.
 Xu Yuan focused on supplies management and after-battle repairs.
 Zhang Xun, on the other hand, focused on battle tactics.

-Despite daily sieges by the Yan army, the Tang soldiers never let up.
+Despite daily attacks by the Yan army, the Tang soldiers did not give up.
 Zhang Xun's troops played the battle drums during the night, acting as if they were going to fight.
-Consequently, the Yan army were forced to stand on guard during the night, and suffered from lack of sleep.
-Eventually, some troops did not bother to put on their armor when they heard these battle drums, and kept sleeping.
-After the Yan army lowered their defenses, Zhang Xun sent a dozen generals, including the famed archer Nan Jiyun (南霽雲) and Lei Wanchun (雷萬春), to lead 50 cavalry each in an attack on the enemy camp.
-The ambush was successful and 5,000 Yan troops were slaughtered.
+Consequently, the Yan army was forced to stand on guard at night and suffered from lack of sleep.
+Eventually, some troops did not bother to put on their armour when they heard these battle drums and kept sleeping.
+After the Yan army lowered their defences, Zhang Xun sent a dozen generals, including the famed archer Nan Jiyun (南霽雲) and Lei Wanchun (雷萬春), to lead 50 cavalry each in an attack on the enemy camp.
+The ambush was successful, and 5,000 Yan troops were slaughtered.

-Zhang Xun had long wanted to give Yan morale a major blow, and the best way to do this would be to hurt or kill the Yan general Yin Ziqi.
-However, Zhang Xun did not know what Yin Ziqi looked like, not to mention he would be in a mix of soldiers.
-Zhang Xun therefore turned to psychology.
+Zhang Xun had long wanted to give Yan morale a significant blow, and the best way to do this would be to hurt or kill Yan general Yin Ziqi.
+However, Zhang Xun did not know what Yin Ziqi looked like, nor would he be in a mix of soldiers.
+Zhang Xun, therefore, turned to psychology.
 He ordered his troops to shoot weeds, instead of arrows, at a few enemy soldiers.
-When these soldiers noticed that they were being shot by weeds and left unharmed, they were overjoyed.
+When these soldiers noticed they were being hit by weeds and left unharmed, they were overjoyed.
 They promptly ran to Yin Ziqi to report that the Tang army had already run out of arrows.
 Zhang Xun noticed where the soldiers ran and ordered his best archer, Nan Jiyun, to shoot at Yin Ziqi.
 One such arrow hit Yin Ziqi in his left eye, throwing the Yan army instantly into chaos.
-The siege ended with the expected major blow to Yan morale.
+The siege ended with the expected significant blow to Yan morale.